pantheon-systems/documentation/source/content/guides/decoupled/wp-gatsby-frontend-starters/02-create.md

 ## Before You Begin

-- The Pantheon `gatsby-wordpress-starter` uses Gatsby v4 and has been tested using [nodejs v16 with npm v8](https://nodejs.org/en/download/).
+The Pantheon `gatsby-wordpress-starter` uses Gatsby v4 and has been tested using [nodejs v16 with npm v8](https://nodejs.org/en/download/).
+Make sure you meet the prerequisites below before you continue.

+- You are using a Git repository and you have connected your GitHub account.

+- You are using WordPress as your CMS.

+- You have installed your WordPress site using the [Decoupled WordPress Recommended Project](https://github.com/pantheon-upstreams/decoupled-wordpress-composer-managed) configuration, which has the `wp-graphql` and `wp-gatsby` plugins installed as dependencies (only `wp-graphql` is activated automatically).

-- You may want to install the gatsby cli globally, or [use `npx`](https://www.npmjs.com/package/npx)
+- Optional.
+You may want to install the gatsby cli globally, or [use `npx`](https://www.npmjs.com/package/npx)

 ## Create Your Project on Pantheon

-Make sure you meet the prerequisites below before you continue.

-* You are using a Git repository and you have connected your GitHub account.

-* You are using WordPress as your CMS.

-* You have installed your WordPress site using the [Decoupled WordPress Recommended Project](https://github.com/pantheon-upstreams/decoupled-wordpress-composer-managed) configuration, which has the `wp-graphql` and `wp-gatsby` plugins installed as dependencies (only `wp-graphql` is activated automatically).

 1. Log in to your **Pantheon Dashboard** and select the **Sites** page.